Making the first release

 Once you’ve made your first release you can continue to work on your fork and make pull-requests against the dev branch on the nf-core repository.
 Now that we have a stable master branch, there should be reviews of each PR against dev before merging.

-When ready to make new releases, make sure that the version number is increased with nf-core bump-version and create a pull-request against master.
+When ready to make new releases, make sure that the version number is increased with nf-core pipelines bump-version and create a pull-request against master.
 If tests pass, it can be merged and a new release made.

 The master branch should always have only the commit from the latest release.
 This is important because the commit ID is used to reference whether the pipeline is up to date or not.